malcolmlett/malcolmlett.github.io/consciousness/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 So, it can be said that there is a limit on the complexity that can be handled by a single pass through any computational process.
 While that computational process can be extended with more parameters, there are practical limitations to how much it can be extended.
 For embodied agents, this appears as a limit on the complexity of the environmental and of their own body that they can sufficiently model and respond to within a single processing iteration.
 In biological terms, this practical limit is manifested in terms of both the energy costs of larger brains and in terms of the time required to reach maturity of brain function.

 To adapt to more complex environments, an embodied agent must employ multiple iterations of processing.
 This enables, for example, further analysis of the environment in order to better model its state; or further deliberation of alternative action plans before proceeding.
-In biology, this provides scope for evolutionary pressures to trade off between a more energy hungry complex brain and a simpler less energy intensive one that might take longer to reach a decision for more complex problems.
-Van Bergen & Kriegeskorte (2020) make the case that recurrency is indeed employed in biology for that very reason.
+In biology, this provides scope for evolutionary pressures to trade off between a more energy hungry complex brain and a simpler less energy intensive one that might take longer to reach a decision for more complex problems. van Bergen & Kriegeskorte (2020), and also Spoerer et al (2020), make the case that recurrency is indeed employed in biology for that very reason.

 The term _recurrency_ can mean many things because recurrency can occur at any level.
 For example, in the case of Recurrent Neural Networks (RNNs) as used within AI, recurrency occurs at the level of a single neuron in order to hold state.
 Thus I shall continue to use the term _multi-iteration processing_ in order to avoid confusion about the level at which the recurrency occurs in the context of discussion.